rashed9810/Event-management-system/README.md

 - **User-Centric Design**: Clean UI with Bootstrap for seamless navigation.
 - **Scalable Architecture**: Built on Laravel for easy future enhancements.
 - **Comprehensive Documentation**: Detailed report with ER diagrams, DFDs, and process models.

+## 📄 Full Report

+For a detailed account of the project, please download the [Full Practicum Report](docs/FinalYearPracticumReport.docx).

 ⭐ **Star the repo if you find this useful!** ⭐
 ```